-ACCESS MISSOURI GRANTS - This state grant program is available to Missouri residents who are enrolled as full-time students, demonstrate financial need, and submit the Free Application for Federal Student Aid by April 1st of the preceding academic year.
+ACCESS MISSOURI GRANTS - This state grant program is available to Missouri residents who are enrolled as full-time students, demonstrate financial need, and submit the Free Application for Federal Student Aid by April 1" of the preceding academic year.
 In addition renewal recipients are required to maintain at least a 2.5 grade point average.

-SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANTS (SEOG) - Supplemental grants are offered to exceptionally needy students who are enrolled at least half time and receive a Pell Grant.
+FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANTS (SEOG) - Supplemental grants are offered to exceptionally needy students who are enrolled full time and receive a Pell Grant.
 This federal grant is designed to assist students with financial need that cannot be met through other means.
+A student's institutional award may be adjusted as a result of receiving SEOG funds.

 SUBSIDIZED FEDERAL DIRECT LOANS - The federal government guarantees loans from \$3,500 to \$5,500 per academic year for eligible undergraduates.
-These loans are made by private lending institutions, and interest is subsidized by the federal government.
+These loans are made by the Department of Education, and interest is subsidized by the federal government.
+These loans are given to students who demonstrate a proven need through the Application for Federal Student Aid.

-Eligible Direct Loan Borrower Limits:
+Eligible Subsidized Direct Loan Borrower Limits:

-1st year of study \$3,500/academic year 2nd year of study \$4,500/academic year 3rd, 4th, & 5th year of study \$5,500/academic year Cumulative Subsidized Limit \$23,000
+1st year of study \$3,500/academic year 2nd year of study \$4,500/academic year 3rd, 4th, & 5th year of study \$5,500/academic year

+Cumulative Subsidized Limit \$23,000

 These loans qualify for federal interest subsidy while the borrower is in school at least half-time.
-Students must file the FAFSA to determine eligibility for a Stafford Loan.
+Students must file the FAFSA to determine eligibility for a Subsidized Direct Loan.

-UNSUBSIDIZED FEDERAL DIRECT LOAN - Students who meet the eligibility requirements under Section 484 of the Higher Education Amendments and who do not qualify for interest subsidies under the Direct Loan program may borrow under the Unsubsidized Stafford Loan Program.
+UNSUBSIDIZED FEDERAL DIRECT LOAN - Students who meet the eligibility requirements under Section 484 of the Higher Education Amendments and who do not qualify for interest subsidies under the Direct Loan program may borrow under the Unsubsidized Direct Loan Program.
 Unsubsidized loans are not need based, however, and interest accruing on the loan is not subsidized (or paid) by the Federal Government while the student is in school.

 FEDERAL PARENT LOANS TO UNDERGRADUATE STUDENTS (PLUS) - Parents may borrow for dependent students under the PLUS program.
 The maximum amount a parent can borrow on behalf of each eligible student is limited to the cost of education, less financial aid.
-These loan limits do not include amounts borrowed by a student under the Direct Loan programs.